 HUMA142R Topics in United States History to 1877 - 3 Class Hours/3 Credits

-This is a survey course of US History that presents a clear, relevant and balanced history of the United States from the days of its early development through the end of the reconstruction period.
+A survey course of US History that presents a clear, relevant balanced history of the United States from the days of its early development through the end of the reconstruction period.
 Not only does the course review the major events that shaped the nation, but it will look at those issues that impacted on, and changed the lives of the people who lived during this period.
 Insights into the political, social, economic and cultural issues round out the scope of this course.

 HUMA143R Topics in United States History: 1877 – Present - 3 Class Hours/3 Credits